 - PhD, Social Work and Sociology, University of Michigan

 - MSW, Community Organization and Administration, University of Michigan

-- Certificate in Labor Relations, 1983, University of Michigan, Institute of Labor Relations
+- Certificate in Labor Relations University of Michigan

 Dr. Cheryl A. Hyde is an associate professor in the School of Social Work.
-She serves as the Director of the MSW Program; Co-Director, Center for Social Policy & Community Development; and Coordinator of Community & Policy Practice Concentration.
 Her areas of scholarship include community capacity building and civic engagement, multicultural education, feminist theory and practice, organizational transformation, diversity in human service organizations, social movements and social change, socioeconomic power and privilege, and macro practice ethics.
 Dr. Hyde is Principal Investigator for the multi year research project - “Building Capacities/Making Connections: A Multi-Year Study of Human and Social Capital Development through the HIP Career Pathways Initiative,” (Administration for Children & Families/DHHS).
-She also is Principle Investigator for the training grant – “ACE IT: Advanced Clinical Education and Interprofessional Training Program” (HRSA/DHHS).
+She also is Principle Investigator for two behavioral health training grants – “ACE IT: Advanced Clinical Education and Interprofessional Training Program” and "SWAN (Social Work Addressing Needs) Scholarship Program", both funded by HRSA/DHHS.
 Dr. Hyde is co-author, with Dr. Marcia Cohen, of Empowering Workers and Clients for Organizational Change, has published over 40 articles and book chapters, and presented widely at social work and social science conferences.